Go to JKU Homepage

 Perhaps you've always wanted to go to school with a white blood cell, meet the queen of hearts, surf through the bloodstream, and watch our immune cell heroes fend off nasty invaders using ingenious strategies?
 If you are between the ages of 6 and 106 and love discovering new worlds, you won’t want to miss this anatomical journey that will leave you in awe!

-A production in connection with the 10th anniversary of Faculty of Medicine, JKU, opens an external URL in a new window
+Trailer, opens an external URL in a new window

 Katharina Sabernig: Idea, concept, production design; performer

-Nora Dirisamer: Concept, script, director
+Nora Dirisamer: Concept, script, director, puppetry, performer

-Alexander Brosch: Composition and live music, performer
+Alexander Brosch: Composition and music

 Dates & Times